Effects of two-body currents in the one-particle one-hole electromagnetic responses within a relativistic model: Theoretical model

-The bound wave function $\Psi_\kappa^{m_j}$ is obtained with the RMF model of~\cite{Sharma93}.
+Bound nucleon momentum distribution $\Psi_\kappa^{m_j}$ components are obtained with the RMF model of~\cite{Sharma93}.
 For describing the final nucleon wave function $\Psi^s$, we use the energy-dependent relativistic mean-field (ED-RMF) potential, which is real, so that no flux is lost due to the imaginary part of the potential.
 The ED-RMF is the RMF potential used in the bound state but multiplied by a phenomenological function that weakens the potential for increasing nucleon momenta (see details in \cite{Gonzalez-Jimenez19,Nikolakopoulos19}).
-The main advantage of this choice is that it preserves the orthogonality between the initial and final states.
+The main advantage of this choice is that it preserves the orthogonality between the initial and final states at low energies of the final nucleon, while approaching the behavior of the phenomenological optical potentials at larger energies.

-The hadronic current operator ${\cal O}^\mu$ of eq.~\ref{eq:hadroniccurrent} includes all the processes that lead to a final 1p-1h state.
-Apart from the usual one-body current operator, we include a two-body current operator that accounts for one-pion exchanged between interacting nucleons inside the nucleus.
-Thus, the hadronic operator reads \ba {\cal O}^\mu= \Gamma_{1b}^\mu + \Gamma_{2b}^\mu . \ea The one-body current contribution is given by the usual CC2 prescription~\cite{Udias93,Udias95,Martinez06}.
-The two-body operator is the sum of the contributions corresponding to the diagrams shown in Figs.~\ref{fig:delta} and \ref{fig:background}.
-They are discussed in detail in what follows.
+The matrix elements of the hadronic current operator $\Gamma^\mu$ of eq.~\ref{eq:hadroniccurrent} include all the processes that lead to a final 1p-1h state.
+Apart from the one-body current contributions, we include the contributions stemming from the two-body current operator that accounts for one-pion exchanged between interacting nucleons inside the nucleus, but only when the final state they produce correspond to 1p1h.
+Thus, the hadronic matrix elements are coming from: \ba \Gamma^\mu= \Gamma_{1b}^\mu + \Gamma_{2b}^\mu . \ea The one-body operator contribution is obtained from the usual CC2 prescription~\cite{Udias93,Udias95,Martinez06} for the current operator.
+The two-body contributions are the sum of the diagrams shown in Figs.~\ref{fig:delta} and \ref{fig:background}.
+They are discussed in what follows.